-It is a sign showing the problem of door actuator.
+It is a sign showing the problem with the door actuator.

 Such problems with the blend door actuator arise any time, and a reset process is enough to get your Chevy Silverado back on track, free from troubles.

-A blend door actuator comprises of an electric motor in particularly designed to turn in a specific direction.
+A blend door actuator comprises an electric motor is particularly designed to turn in a specific direction.
 However, due to sudden reasons, the blend door actuator has problems.